Skip to content

 Cruddiy: a no-code Bootstrap CRUD generator

 November 2020: Cruddiy now supports creating and deleting table relations (based on foreign keys) for cascading deletes/updates and and prepopulating select lists.
 Read more here.
 So you have a MySQL database and a user who should be able to do some standard database actions, like Create, Read, Update or Delete database records.
 Nothing fancy.
-And, this is a non-technical user, so you don’t want to give them access to phpMyAdmin,… Read More »Cruddiy: a no-code Bootstrap CRUD generator
+But this is a non-technical user, so you don’t want to give them access to phpMyAdmin,… Read More »Cruddiy: a no-code Bootstrap CRUD generator

 Use find (1) as a quick and dirty duplicate file finder